Vogeltak/maxcrone.org/_posts/books/2021-09-11-out-of-your-mind.md

 ## Part III: Inevitable ecstasy

-> The reason we die is to give us the opportunity to unerstand what life is all about,
+> The reason we die is to give us the opportunity to understand what life is all about,
 > and we can only experience that when we let go, because it is only then that we come to a situation that the ego can't deal with.

 > In meditative consciousness, you will see that nothing is more important than anything else.